Staying Steady Under Pressure — Architecture

 Psychological Flexibility cross-load.
 Psychological Flexibility is already published inside Holding Beliefs Without Identity because its primary current function is belief-threat tolerance: staying with shame, defensiveness, fear, anger, or grief when evidence threatens a belief fused with selfhood.
 The same tool also serves the broader pressure discipline.
 In this category, the emphasis shifts from belief-threat specifically to pressure more generally: acute challenge, correction, uncertainty, time pressure, public exposure, and bodily reactivity whether or not identity fusion is the central mechanism.

-Future tools should enter slowly through the source-inherited candidate protocol.
-The likely territory is rich enough that moving too quickly would be a mistake: Buddhist mindfulness and equanimity practices, Stoic training around impressions and disturbance, somatic awareness and nervous-system regulation lineages, breath practices, contemplative traditions that train presence under discomfort, and clinical approaches that distinguish regulation from avoidance.
+Future tools should still enter slowly through the source-inherited candidate protocol.
+The likely territory remains rich: somatic awareness and nervous-system regulation lineages, breath practices, equanimity training, DBT distress-tolerance practices, and other traditions that train presence under discomfort without collapsing into suppression, compliance, or performance.
 The inclusion bar is distinct contribution.
-A tool belongs here only if it helps a practitioner remain present under pressure in a way the existing Foundation tools do not already cover.
-Until at least one dedicated tool clears that bar, this page should be read as an architectural marker and candidate map, not as the completed toolkit for the category.
+A tool belongs here only if it helps a person remain present under pressure in a way the existing Foundation tools do not already cover.
+The current v0.1 tool set gives the category a working core; it does not exhaust the terrain.

 Cross-Reference: Pressure And Identity

-The boundary with Holding Beliefs Without Identity is important because the same lived moment can activate both categories.
+The boundary with Holding Beliefs Without Identity needs to stay visible because the same lived moment can activate both categories.

 If the pressure comes from a belief being fused with selfhood, Holding Beliefs Without Identity is primary.
 The question there is whether evidence or disagreement is being experienced as attack on the self.
 Identity Decoupling names the task; Psychological Flexibility helps the person remain with the threat response; Intellectual Humility keeps fallibility visible.